Monarchtry/Monarchtry/README.md

   ----➤ I'm a quite socially anxious person, so I'll be really quiet & awkward at first interaction.
 But please do interact with me if u have the same interest(s) as me!
 I would really appreciate that^^.
 Low energy or not I'm not really verbal n'tend to just quietly be on my own, so if you also enjoy a peaceful silence of both parties, we could sit n' chill together!!

   ----➤ I'm a pretty chill person but if you do or say anything against my will, I can & will hide you immediately idgaf.
-Don't take this too personally
+Don't take this too personal

  - Basic DNI criteria (just don't be a jerk)
  - Mostly offtab so you're more granted to get a reply if you whisper me!